 More listening practice helps you decode hidden cues and unspoken words.
 Also, it directs you to empathize with others’ world view, which you may consider repugnant.

 Dale Carnegie and Associates explains the lack of act of listening is a communication killer.

 I learned a lesson many years ago when I replied to a friend, “Moving to another state with young children is a risky idea.”
 She ended the conversation and said goodbye.
 I was humbled because I did not pay attention or open to her feelings, thoughts, and new idea.

 Pay attention, observe, and check your bias when processing the art of listening.

 Let go of yourself and pay attention to cues of what your partner is saying or not saying.
-Focus on the tone, speed, volume of the voice, and hidden message of your business associate.
+Focus on the tone, speed, volume of your business associate's voice, and hidden message.
 Also, listen to your thoughts and observe your actions — the art of listening!

 Help yourself grow.